arassec/igor/igor-plugin-core/src/main/resources/doc/pause-action.md

 Parameter | Description
 ---|:---|
 Milliseconds | The number of milliseconds to pause for each data item.
+Variance | A number smaller than 'Milliseconds'.
+If set, the actual pause time will be random and between 'Milliseconds - Variance' and 'Milliseconds + Variance'.
+Set to 0 to disable variable pause times.
 Num threads | The number of threads this action uses to process data items.